Apillon/grants/DID Vault Application.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?**
+We learned about the Grants Program on first Polkadot event in Slovenia in the lecture held by Urban Osvald.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as: